The-FinAI/PIXIU/README.md

 ### Create new tasks

-Creating a new task for FLARE involves creating a Huggingface dataset and implementing the task in a Python file.
-This guide walks you through each step of setting up a new task using the FLARE framework.
+Creating a new task for FinBen involves creating a Huggingface dataset and implementing the task in a Python file.
+This guide walks you through each step of setting up a new task using the FinBen framework.

 #### Creating your dataset in Huggingface